syncfusion-content/ej2-react-docs/ej2-react/grid/editing/edit.md

 In the following example, the textbox is rendered in the Freight column using a column template.
 The keyup event for the Grid is bound using the [created](https://ej2.syncfusion.com/angular/documentation/api/grid#created) event of the Grid, and the edited changes are saved in the data source using the [updateRow](https://ej2.syncfusion.com/angular/documentation/api/grid#updaterow) method of the Grid.

 {% tabs %}
-{% highlight js tabtitle="index.jsx" %}
+{% highlight js tabtitle="app.jsx" %}
-{% include code-snippet/grid/editing-cs19/app/index.jsx %}
+{% include code-snippet/grid/editing-cs19/app/app.jsx %}
 {% endhighlight %}
+{% highlight ts tabtitle="datasource.jsx" %}
+{% include code-snippet/grid/editing-cs19/datasource.jsx %}
+{% endhighlight %}
+{% highlight ts tabtitle="app.tsx" %}
+{% include code-snippet/grid/editing-cs19/app/app.tsx %}
+{% endhighlight %}
-{% highlight ts tabtitle="index.tsx" %}
+{% highlight ts tabtitle="datasource.tsx" %}
-{% include code-snippet/grid/editing-cs19/app/index.tsx %}
+{% include code-snippet/grid/editing-cs19/datasource.tsx %}
 {% endhighlight %}
 {% endtabs %}